Level 3 Mortlock Wing State Library of South Australia North Terrace Adelaide SA 5000

 This oil painting of the survey brig Rapid, painted by Miss Doreen Bice, is a copy of an original watercolour by Colonel William Light that depicts the ship riding out a storm while held by two anchors off Rapid Bay.
 The scene is described in Colonel Light’s journal for 12-13 October 1836 following Light’s return from exploring the Port River.

-The oil painting, signed with the initials D.B., was presented to the Society in 1922 and the receipt of the painting is recorded in the minutes of the Council Meeting of 27th October 1922.
+This oil painting, signed with the initials D.B., was presented to the Society in 1922 and the receipt for the painting is recorded in the minutes of the Council Meeting of 27th October 1922.
 The painting is described in an article from the Daily Herald dated 25th September 1922:

 PAINTING BY COL. LIGHT.